RE-SAC: Disentangling aleatoric and epistemic risks in bus fleet control: A stable and robust ensemble DRL approach: Methodology

 Leveraging the convex duality of IPMs, the inner minimization problem in the Robust Bellman Operator admits a tractable closed-form lower bound.
 For a value function $V_\theta$ parameterized by a neural network, if we constrain the uncertainty set to be a ball $\mathcal{P}_{s,a} = \{ q \mid d_{\mathcal{F}}(q, p^\circ) \le \delta \}$, the robust update satisfies:

 where $\text{Lip}(V_\theta)$ is the Lipschitz constant of the value network.
 Since the Lipschitz constant of a deep network is upper-bounded by the product of the spectral norms of its weight matrices, i.e., $\text{Lip}(V_\theta) \le \prod_l \|W_l\|_2$, robustness against aleatoric perturbations can be achieved by regularizing the critic network weights.
 In practice, we use the $\ell_1$-norm as a computationally efficient surrogate.
-For the $L_\infty$ perturbation model relevant to bounded traffic states, the per-layer sensitivity satisfies $\|W_l \delta\|_\infty \le \|W_l\|_{\infty\to\infty}\|\delta\|_\infty \le \|\text{vec}(W_l)\|_1 \|\delta\|_\infty$, so penalizing $\sum_l \|W_l\|_1$ directly controls the worst-case $L_\infty$ sensitivity of the network (see Appendix~\ref{app:contraction} for a machine-verified contraction proof in finite state-action spaces, with the Lean 4 files \texttt{Proof.lean} establishing contractivity and \texttt{Counterproof.lean} establishing that Q-dependent penalties strictly break it, plus a continuous-space extension via the Banach Fixed-Point Theorem).
+For the $L_\infty$ perturbation model relevant to bounded traffic states, the per-layer sensitivity satisfies $\|W_l \delta\|_\infty \le \|W_l\|_{\infty\to\infty}\|\delta\|_\infty \le \|\text{vec}(W_l)\|_1 \|\delta\|_\infty$, so penalizing $\sum_l \|W_l\|_1$ directly controls the worst-case $L_\infty$ sensitivity of the network (see Appendix~\ref{app:contraction} for a machine-verified contraction proof in finite state-action spaces, with the Lean 4 files \texttt{RESAC.lean} establishing contractivity and \texttt{RESAC-Counterproof.lean} establishing an explicit non-contractive Q-dependent counterexample, \texttt{SoftBellman.lean} extending the result to the entropy-regularized (LogSumExp) operator used in SAC, \texttt{ApproxContraction.lean} providing formal error bounds for function approximation and mini-batch noise, plus a continuous-space extension via the Banach Fixed-Point Theorem).